nkh/ftl/config/ftl/man/ftl.md

 			eg: always hide vim swap files, set by default in _ftlrc_ rfilter0='\.sw.$'

-	«¤»		Hide files having the same extention as the current file, per tag
+	«¤»		Hide files having the same extention as the current file, per tab

 	«%»		Hide files having the same extention as the current file, global

-	«&»		Show hidden extensions
+	«&»		Show all hidden extensions

 ## Searching